JoramGranger/JoramGranger/README.md

-- 👋 Hi, I’m Andrew Jorum
+- 👋 Hi, I’m Andrew Joram
 - 👀 I’m interested in Problem solving using computer science, Artificial Intelligence
 - 🌱 I;m a computer science graduate
 - 💞️ I’m looking to collaborate on any computer science project